syncfusion-content/blazor-docs/blazor/file-manager/pagination.md

 ### Change the current page

-The Syncfusion&reg; File Manager allows you to change the currently displayed page, which can be particularly useful when you need to navigate through different pages of data either upon the initial rendering of the File Manager or update the displayed page based on interactions or specific conditions.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> File Manager allows you to change the currently displayed page, which can be particularly useful when you need to navigate through different pages of data either upon the initial rendering of the File Manager or update the displayed page based on interactions or specific conditions.
 The default value of **CurrentPage** property is 1.

-To change the current page in the Syncfusion&reg; File Manager, you can utilize the [CurrentPage](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerPageSettings.html#Syncfusion_Blazor_FileManager_FileManagerPageSettings_CurrentPage) property in [FileManagerPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerPageSettings.html) component, which defines the current page number of the pager.
+To change the current page in the Syncfusion<sup style="font-size:70%">&reg;</sup> File Manager, you can utilize the [CurrentPage](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerPageSettings.html#Syncfusion_Blazor_FileManager_FileManagerPageSettings_CurrentPage) property in [FileManagerPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerPageSettings.html) component, which defines the current page number of the pager.

 The following example demonstrates how to implement the `CurrentPage` property.